Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

 Of course, the same result can be applied to more refined invariants of the complex structure on the representation variety, such as its Hodge polynomial, its $E$-polynomial or even its virtual class (motive) in the Grothendieck ring of algebraic varieties.
-The no-go statements (1), (2) and (3) are obtained in this paper for the first time, settling an important open question conjectured in \cite{MM}.
-Statement (4) was obtained in \cite{GP-2018}, but the lax monoidality of the built TQFT was though to be a limitation of the construction, and it was open whether such lax monoidal TQFT could be promoted to a monoidal TQFT.
+The no-go statements (1) and (2) are obtained in this paper for the first time, settling an important open question conjectured in \cite{MM}.
+Statement (3) was obtained in \cite{GP-2018}, but the lax monoidality of the built TQFT was though to be a limitation of the construction, and it was open whether such weak TQFT could be promoted to a monoidal TQFT.
 The results of this paper show that the construction of \cite{GP-2018} is actually sharp.

-On the other hand, in the case that $\dim G = 0$ or $G$ is a finite group, the number of points of the $G$-representation variety is obviously an integer, so the necessary conditions of Corollary \ref{cor:non-quantizable-integers} are fulfilled.
-In fact, in this situation, it turns out that the lax monoidal TQFT constructed in \cite{GP-2018} is actually monoidal on the nose, giving rise to the following result.
+On the other hand, in the case that $G$ is a finite group (in particular if $\dim G = 0$), the number of points of the $G$-representation variety is obviously an integer, so the necessary conditions of Corollary \ref{cor:non-quantizable-integers} are fulfilled.
+In fact, in this situation, it turns out that the almost-TQFT constructed in \cite{GP-2018} can be promoted to a genuine TQFT, giving rise to the following result.